ddaanniiieeelll/RoboFont-Scripts/README.md

 Used as a Start-Up Script this adds a custom panel to the inspector containing the outlineTool and the markingTool.

 **Note:** As I described in my [post](https://forum.robofont.com/topic/631/hasoverlap-does-not-detect-all-overlaps) in the RF Forum, there is no overlap detected when the outline goes through 2 points.
 Therefore the *Remove overlap* button in this tool will not work in that case.
 The built-in remove overlap function in the context menu of the glyph however works as expected.
 I'll try to find a way to work this out.
+**Edit:** following my initial post [gferreira](https://github.com/gferreira) filed an [issue](https://github.com/typemytype/booleanOperations/issues/54).
+As [typemytype](https://github.com/typemytype) explains  `getIntersections()` just returns new points.
+In this case there are no *new* points, but the already existing points are used.

 ## outlineTool
 A set of handy functions